 The article concludes, “The Internet generation atheists are not atheists because of dialectical Marxism or a belief that ‘religion is the opium of the masses’,” Dhyani says.
 Instead, they are identifying with sceptics and rationalists across nations and cultures, thanks to the Internet and global connectivity.
 It’s the Internet, again, that gives access to today’s atheists to a trove of videos, literature and American stand-up comics espousing atheism.
 It is, clearly, the new indie culture and there is a new wave of youth culture…”

 As of February 2017, Indian Atheists (launched 2009) on Facebook had over 155,000 followers.
-Other sites like Liberal Indian Atheists had thousands of followers.
+By September 2017 there were over 205,000.
+Other sites like Liberal Indian Atheists had thousands of followers – an increase of about 30% in 7 months.
 A 2014 Rice University survey of 1,763 scientists from India reveals that only 27% ‘believe in God.’
 India 1976 Constitution declares it is a secular nation.

 Forbesindia.com in August 2013 spoke of the rising number of Indians that want ‘no religion’ as an option.
 India’s Census doesn’t allow for ‘no religion’ or ‘Atheist.’
 Forbes reported that India’s non-religious doubled in 2001 over 1991 and likely doubled again in 2011.
 And that in 2001 the global average was 13% and that the government is wrong for falsely showing .2% on the 2011 Census.